New Moon on

 Moon after descending node

-6 days after descending node on 18 April 2093 at 13:39 in ♑ Capricorn.
-The Moon is located south of the ecliptic over the following 7 days, until the lunar orbit crosses from South to North in ascending node on 2 May 2093 at 12:02 in ♋ Cancer.
+6 days after descending node on 18 April 2093 at 13:39 in ♑ Capricorn the Moon is positioned south of the ecliptic over the following 7 days until the lunar crosses the ecliptic again from South to North in ascending node on 2 May 2093 at 12:02 in ♋ Cancer.

 Moon before northern standstill

-8 days since the previous standstill on 17 April 2093 at 04:44 in ♑ Capricorn when the Moon has reached South declination of ∠-21.301°, the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠21.429° at the point of next northern standstill on 1 May 2093 at 00:13 in ♋ Cancer.
+8 days since the last southern standstill on 17 April 2093 at 04:44 in ♑ Capricorn when the Moon has reached South declination of ∠-21.301° the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠21.429° at the point of next northern standstill on 1 May 2093 at 00:13 in ♋ Cancer.

 Sun-Moon-Earth syzygy